AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/notebook-structure.md

 ### Setup

-Following the Introduction, a **Setup** section should handle loading R packages and defining paths for input and output files.
+Following the Introduction, a **Setup** section should load R packages and define paths for input and output files.

 #### Loading packages

-The notebook should not download any R packages.
+The notebook should not download any R packages; in other words, you should never include the code `install.packages()` in your notebook.
 All packages should already be installed on the system running the notebook, and can be separately tracked using [`renv`](../determining-requirements/determining-software-requirements.md#using-renv).

 We generally recommend keeping the number of packages loaded with `library()` to a minimum and using the `package::function()` syntax to call functions, to make it clear which package each function comes from.